01binary/elysium-max-exoskeleton/README.md

 --------

-* `print` - contains STL exports for individual parts
+* `print` - contains STL exports of individual parts
-* `view` - contains OBJ export for entire exoskeleton with ambient occlusion and UV coordinates
+* `instructions` - contains a PDF with build instructions
+    * `src` - source InDesign file w/links used to export the instructions PDF
-* `assembled` - contains STL and OBJ exports for assembled exoskeleton
+* `assembled` - contains high-poly STL and OBJ exports for the assembled exoskeleton
 * `src` - contains Autodesk Inventor parts (.ipt) and assemblies (.iam)
     * `Assemblies` - contains assemblies
         * `Pistons` - contains assemblies for each unique piston pair